Głos (1886–1905): Antisemitism

 In 1886 the co-founder of the magazine Jan Ludwik Popławski called for the assimilation of the Polish Jewry, but doubted the possibility of its realization, because of "fundamental religious and anthropological differences".
 According to the Polish historian Alina Cała this was the first ever reference to racism in the Polish press.

 While anti-Semitic tendencies in Popławski's editorials became apparent from the magazine's inaugural year, another Głos editor Józef Potocki advocated friendship with Polish Jews and attempted to counter the influence of Rola magazine, which was openly anti-Semitic and more popular among people belonging to a lower stratum of the Polish society.

 But from 1889 Głos was rapidly becoming openly anti-Semitic.
 The articles dedicated to "the Jewish question" became more frequent, their rhetoric was becoming more violent.
 According to historian Brian Porter: "The glosowcy ["people of the Głos"] were well aware that they were repositioning Polish anti-Semitism and giving it legitimacy for the radical intelligentsia".
 But still in contrast to Rola, Głos was avoiding emotional language and personal attacks.
 While Rola's anti-Semitism was of an economic origin, Głos presented ideological anti-Semitism.
-By 1891 Głos had created an outline of the anti-Jewish programme, which was soon was adopted by National Democracy.
+By 1891 Głos had created an outline of the anti-Jewish programme, which was soon adopted by National Democracy.

 Głos practically ceased to exist in 1894, after most of its staff (including the acting editor in chief Jan Ludwik Popławski) had been arrested by tsarist authorities for taking part in an illegal commemoration of the 100th anniversary of the Kościuszko Uprising.
 Although most were set free the following year, they were not allowed to publish the newspaper any more.

 1895–1905

-The journal was reformed under the leadership of Zygmunt Wasilewski, another of National League's activists, until then a collaborator of Stefan Żeromski and one of the founders of the Polish National Library in Rapperswil.
+The journal was reformed under the leadership of Zygmunt Wasilewski, another of the National League's activists, until then a collaborator of Stefan Żeromski and one of the founders of the Polish National Library in Rapperswil.
 While still supportive of the National League's vision of future Polish statehood, it returned to a more pro-leftist stance.
 During the last five years of its existence, the journal was headed by a renowned psychologist and teacher Jan Władysław Dawid, who bought the title in 1901.
-Under his leadership Głos became somewhat more leftist, openly criticising bourgeoisie, gentry and other privileged classes.
+Under his leadership Głos became somewhat more leftist, openly criticising the bourgeoisie, gentry and other privileged classes.
 During the Revolution in the Kingdom of Poland (part of the Revolution of 1905) it was closed, in December 1905, by the Russian authorities.